 2.4.12.
-Boundary Controls
+Boundary Controls and Water Commissioning

 A boundary valve is to be placed at the tie-in to the existing water distribution system.
-The valve is to remain closed until a CCC is issued.
+The valve is to remain closed until commissioning has been completed.
+Water mains must be commissioned as soon as reasonably possible after completion of construction as per Section 6.28.
 The exception is when the boundary valve is cracked open to fill the new main for testing and chlorination purposes.
-Valves are to be operated only by Town staff; Town staff must be given a minimum of 72 hours notice when requested to operate valves.

 Filling and Flushing Plans are required for each project, to be submitted to the Town for acceptance prior to undertaking watermain testing.
-Copies of all bacteriological tests performed are to be forwarded to the Manager of Operations.
+Copies of all bacteriological tests performed are to be forwarded to the Town.